Volkswagen and unions: 1980 Strike

 Four years after the Soweto uprisings in 1980, Black workers of UAW at VWSA engaged in their first strike action.
 IG Metall and the International International Metalworker's Federation raised £38,000 for a strike fund and exerted pressure through VW Group on its subsidiary.
 The strike lasted three weeks, with no layoffs, a higher hourly wage of R1.45 and a strengthened union, despite the fact that Black unions were not legally recognized.
 In September 1980, VWSA became the first company in South Africa to pay for full time union representatives.
 Shortly afterwards, the InterSoli working groups were established.
 The South African working group was the most active.

 United States

 Volkswagen Group of America (VWoA) employs 6,000 employees as of 2022.
-Today it is one of the national affiliates of VW Group without trade union representation or seats on the VW Global Works Council.
+Today it is one of the national affiliates of VW Group seats on the VW Global Works Council.
 In the 1980s, United Auto Workers represented the Volkswagen Westmoreland Assembly plant, before its closure in 1988.
-The present day Volkswagen Chattanooga Assembly Plant raised international headlines in 2014 over a high profile union drive that was unsuccessful.
+The present day Volkswagen Chattanooga Assembly Plant raised international headlines over high profile union drives that were unsuccessful in 2014 and 2019.
+In 2024, VW Chattanooga workers voted overwhelmingly to unionize with the United Auto Workers.